aaayushh7/BajajFinservHiring/README.md

 - The application will retry failed requests up to 4 times
 - Exponential backoff is implemented with a base delay of 1 second

-## JAR Download
-You can download the latest JAR from the [Releases](https://github.com/yourusername/bajaj-finserv-challenge/releases) page.

-## License
-MIT License